-At the Jardine Academy for children with developmental disabilities, 88 students, most with cerebral palsy, receive loving attention from a large staff that includes teachers, therapists, nurses, administrators and others.
+At the Jardine Academy for children with developmental disabilities, 88 students, most with cerebral palsy, receive loving attention from a large staff that includes teachers, therapists, nurses, administrators, yoga instructors and others.

 “This is something everyone has to deal with in the work environment,” says school Principal Cynthia Isaksen.
 “When you’ve got that many people working together, you’re bound to have miscommunication.”

 To help employees on every level do a better job of communicating with each other, the Cerebral Palsy League set aside a full day of training for all staff on effective interpersonal communication.
 Union County College’s Industry-Business Institute provided the training free of charge, through the state’s Basic Skills Workforce Training Program, which is funded by the NJ Department of Labor.

 During the course of the day, Isaksen said, employees from different disciplines and backgrounds worked together intensively in break-out sessions.

 Employees are doing a better job of communicating and they are working more closely as teams.
 “People feel more empowered to approach a colleague to solve a

 Citing one example, she said a teacher can better support a therapist’s goal (be they a physical, occupational, speech or music therapist), if the therapist has clearly communicated what it is they want to accomplish.

 The Basic Skills Workforce Training Program is available to all New Jersey employers in basic computer operations (Windows OS and Office), communications (verbal, written and customer service), English as a second language, Spanish in the workplace, and mathematics & measurement.